LTesan/HybridGraphNets/README.md

 ## Relative and alsolute error for inference on extra dataset

+In this section, we present two relative error metrics: one based on the L2 norm and the other on the infinity norm, applied to the three state vectors.
+Additionally, the absolute error is represented as the root mean square error (RMSE).
+In all cases, all snapshots from each test subset are considered together.

 | Error Type                        | Variable | Error Value   |
 |-----------------------------------|----------|---------------|
 | **Mean L2 relative error**        | q        | 0.001267      |